giuliov/pipeline-your-pipelines/doc/6-Deploy_hosts.md

 ## Blueprinting

 Terraform will provision the virtual machines to host our Docker containers.
 The full source code is in the [repository](https://github.com/giuliov/pipeline-your-pipelines), here we will highlight and comment some major points to avoid listing all 500+ lines of code.

+Note that I used Terraform 0.12 which allows for a different, more elegant language grammar.

 ### Azure Architecture